 You don’t need me to tell you that what happens with your leads once they enter your marketing automation software is just as important as getting them there in the first place.

-Without a strong lead management plan for Pardot, you run the risk of alienating leads with irrelevant, infrequent, or too frequent communications.
+Without a strong management plan for leads in Pardot, you run the risk of alienating leads with irrelevant, infrequent, or too frequent communications.

 Your Pardot account can end up full of unorganised data that is hard to interpret and inaccurate for reporting.

 In the worst case, you can end up losing track of leads, having your sales team contact the wrong leads, or missing opportunities to close the right leads.

 In short, your Pardot account can quickly descend into chaos without proactive lead management.

 With this in mind, my biggest piece of advice is to document a lead management plan as part of the implementation of Pardot.

 What a good lead management plan should include

 When planning your lead management, I find it easiest to divide into four sections: